 “…My (site) spiked at five times my usual daily numbers.
 (I) had a note today from someone in Paris!” – A’Lelia Bundles

-Harlem World Magazine the #1 magazine in the world for all things Harlem, helping readers live their best life around the block, around the world of Harlem since 2003.
+Harlem World Magazine, the #1 magazine in the world for all things Harlem since 2003.
 Harlem World has evolved into a fun, positive and inspiring brand that celebrates Harlem life that locals and visitors enjoy in Harlem.
 But Harlem World is more than just a place, Harlem is a state of mind.
 A website that started to promote a great community that aspires to become an international brand.
 In fact, with over 2.5 million influential fans around the world annually.

 The Facts About Harlem World